A review of the Ingreedies cookbook. A great resource for anyone who likes cooking with their children, or who wants to encourage them to!

-Personally I would like to see more vegetarian recipes in the book but most of the recipes could easily be adapted if you're a veggie family - as we did with the recipe I've featured here.
+Personally I would like to see more vegetarian recipes in the book.
+However, most of the recipes could easily be adapted if you're a veggie family - as we did with the recipe I've featured here.

 The book is great for different ages too.
 At 5, Miss R and I sit down together and read the recipes and the facts but at almost 7, R can read much of the book himself.
 It would make a lovely gift for a child of any age.

-The kids, especially R, particularly enjoyed making - and eating - their own rotis (flatbreads) and Miss R had a great time bashing up the garlic, ginger and spices to make her very own curry paste.
+The kids, especially R, particularly enjoyed making - and eating - their own rotis (flatbreads).
+In addition Miss R had a great time bashing up the garlic, ginger and spices to make her very own curry paste.